-We're tackling poverty in the fashion industry.
+Together, we're tackling poverty in the fashion industry.

-See how the brands stack up
+See how your favourite brands stack up